This post may contain affiliate links. Please read my disclaimer for more information.

 Before we begin, let’s conclude what exactly a portafilter is and what it’s used for.
 A portafilter holds the coffee ground to prepare your daily espresso.

 It has a basket that holds one-shot/two shots of coffee ground.
 It also has a handle that makes the functioning easy and two openings at the end of the basket that the coffee pours through.

-Once you fill the ground in your portafilter, it is then attached to your machine and pressured to make espresso.
-The boiled water goes through the ground coffee to extract the espresso.
+Once you fill the ground in your portafilter, it is then attached to your machine and pressurized to make espresso.
+Finally, the boiled water goes through the ground coffee to extract the espresso.

 There are espresso coffee makers that do not come with a portafilter.
 These espresso machines are called Coffee Capsules and super-automatic espresso machines.

 A coffee capsule machine doesn’t require you to fill the portafilter with ground coffee.
 Instead, it comes with pre-packed ground coffee capsules and has an outlet where you can put them to prepare the coffee.
 These outlets are usually present at the top of your machine.

 The capsules look like small aluminum containers completely sealed and packed.
 To operate, put the capsule in the outlet, switch on the button, and you will have your coffee ready without having to use the portafilter.

 The question is – do you want a machine without the portafilter?

 Although, If you are someone who enjoys freshly ground coffee rather than pre-ground, you’d want a machine with the portafilter.